shaoml114/shaoml114.github.com/index.md

 ---

 We are looking for highly-motivated PhD, master, and undergraduate students to join our group.
-If you are interested in the position, please send your application to Prof. Minglai Shao.
+If you are interested in the position, please send your application to Prof. Shao.

 ---